-- Shift gear to neutral. - Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket or engine sprocket is worn: - Change the drivetrain kit.
+- Shift the transmission to idle. - Check the chain, rear sprocket and engine sprocket for wear. - " If the chain, rear sprocket or engine sprocket is worn: - Change the drivetrain kit. 🔌

-The engine sprocket, rear sprocket, and chain should always be changed together.
+The engine sprocket, rear sprocket and chain should always be replaced together.

-Pull on the upper part of the chain with specified weight (A).
+Pull at the top part of the chain with the specified weight (A).
 Guideline